Kurento/kurento/kurento-tree/kurento-tree-server/package/README.md

 }

 Also, the configuration keys can be overridden with Java system properties.
-For example, if you want to override 'controlServer.net.websocket.port', you have to execute the following command:
+For example, if you want to override 'ws.port', you have to execute the following command:

     java -Dws.port=8888 -jar kurento-tree-server.jar